Retailer comparison

 Tesco Passport Photo

-Users searching for Tesco passport photo are often trying to combine the task with another errand.
-This page compares that supermarket-style convenience with an online alternative so the workflow stays clear.
+Users searching Tesco passport photo, passport photo Tesco, or Tesco passport photos are often trying to combine the task with another errand.
+This page turns that supermarket-intent search into a clearer route choice before they add a booth, machine, or store stop that the workflow may not need.

 Direct answer

-A Tesco-style supermarket route can suit users who want to bundle the task into a shopping trip, but an online route is usually cleaner when the application is digital-first and you want to review the result from home before paying.
+Tesco can suit users who want to combine the task with a supermarket trip or are specifically looking for a booth or machine route, but an online route is usually cleaner when the application is digital-first and you want to review the result from home before paying or travelling.

 Independent comparison page.
 Not affiliated with Tesco.
 The goal is to help users decide between supermarket convenience and a digital-first online workflow.